 - They try to understand the value you can bring to their team.

 Now wait a second.
 Shouldn’t the interviewers figure it out on their own?
-Aren’t they paid for their ability to recognize your potential, your strengths, and weaknesses in an interview?
+Aren’t they paid for their ability to recognize your potential, your motivation, and your weaknesses?

-They are paid for that ability, but still will ask you this question from one of the following reasons:
+They are paid for that ability, but they will still often ask the question, from one of the following reasons:

-- To see whether you can assess your own skills and strengths.
-It helps them to determine your trustworthiness, confidence, and other important things.
+- To see that you can assess your own skills and strengths realistically, which helps them to determine your level of self confidence, and other important things.

 What you should NOT answer

-Many job seekers use general interview answers–a bad strategy indeed.
-Maybe you have also used one of the following answers in your interviews:
+Many job seekers use general interview answers–which is indeed a bad strategy.
+Maybe you have also used one of the following answers in your past interviews:

 Why should we hire you?